rgombash/inviso3d/README.md

 If run locally you can access it on : http://localhot:4567/3dview.html

-* OpenShift query string parameters: http://localhost:4567/3dview.html?provider=openshift&search=SOME_SEARCH_STRING.
-If no search string provided it will list all available pods.
-* Google Cloud Compute query string parameters: http://localhost:4567/3dview.html?provider=gcp&zone=YOUR-ZONE&project=YOUR-PROJECT
+Current configured frontend is 3dviewV2.js and it supports only Kubernetes visualisation

 * Kubernets query string paramaters: http://localhost:4567/3dview.html?provider=k8s&context=YOUR-K8S-CONTEXT

-For JS visualization three.js example was used as a starting point: https://threejs.org/examples/#misc_controls_pointerlock
+Inspiration for the 3Dviewer was [three.js](https://threejs.org/) example: (https://threejs.org/examples/#misc_controls_pointerlock)

-#### Debug endpoint for server messages
+#### Debug endpoint for testing server messages

 location `/debug.html`

-Displays server (Proxy Service) messages and active clients
+Displays server (ProxyService) messages and active clients

-### Build and Run
+### Quickstart: Build and Run

 Tested with JDK 9 and OpenJDK 9